MatthijsKamstra/cybermonk/README.md

 # CyberMonk

 I was looking for a simple and quick way to start a little blog.
-Perverably cheaply (free) hosted.
+Preverably cheaply (free) hosted.

-I quickly found out that you need a static website.
+I quickly found out that you could do that on github and you need a static website.
-Best solution is *Jekyll*.
+Best blogging solution is *Jekyll*.

-But I like Haxe, so I was looking for someone who had the same idea.
+But for all my hobby projects I us Haxe, so I was looking for someone who had the same idea and did the heavy lifting for me.

+Haxe has a very active communinity so it was not that difficult to find: [Tong](http://blog.disktree.net/) created [Cyberchrist](https://github.com/tong/cyberchrist) a _Blog generator tool_.
-I found it: [Tong](http://blog.disktree.net/) and his Blog generator tool [Cyberchrist](https://github.com/tong/cyberchrist) Sadly the project doesn't work out-of-the-box, so I need to rewrite/refector/recode.
+Sadly the project doesn't work out-of-the-box, so I need to rewrite/refector/recode.

-That is also the reason I renamed the project.
+That is also the reason I renamed the project to CyberMonk.

 ## CyberMonk version